PythonistaGuild/Wavelink/docs/ext/spotify.rst

 Intro
 -----
-The Spotify extension is a QoL extension that helps in searching for and queueing tracks from Spotify URL's or ID's.
+The Spotify extension is a QoL extension that helps in searching for and queueing tracks from Spotify URLs.
 To get started create a :class:`~SpotifyClient` and pass in your credentials.
 You then pass this to your :class:`wavelink.Node`'s.

 An example: